 - Compression of working gas

-- The compression from state 1 to state 2 is realized by the compressor.
+- The compression from state 1 to state 2 is performed by the compressor.

 - Cooling and condensation of working gas